 View 4K TVs from 1.55m and over

-TV image quality is determined by its resolution.
-Resolution refers to how many pixels are used by the TV.
+Image quality is determined by resolution and resolution is all about pixels.
 Pixels are the tiny squares that make up the screen image.
-The higher the number of pixels, the more detailed the image.
+The more pixels, the more detailed the image.

 Full HD (1080p)

 High definition television created a revolution when it was launched over a decade ago.
 Full HD uses 2 million pixels (1920p horizontally x 1080p vertically).
-They are the most common TVs currently available, but manufacturers are gradually concentrating production on 4K models.
+They are the most common TVs currently available, but will likely be phased out in favour of 4K.
 Most Full HD TVs will also upscale content.

 HD Ready (720p)